A considerable part of your dog’s health is dependent on their diet. But what makes a dog food brand “good”, and how do you know which brand to pick?

-The quality of a dog food is only as good as the quality of the ingredients in the food.
+The quality of a dog food brand is only as good as the quality of its the ingredients.

 Many pet owners do not realize that a dog food may be packaged in the United States, it may use ingredients sourced from China.
 Always look for a food that uses ingredients sourced from more reputable countries, for example, the U.S., Canada, and New Zealand.

 4 Pay Attention to Manufacturer Claims on the Label

 Claims that pet companies make on pet food packaging are verified by the FDA.
 This means that claims for a food to be “human grade” on a pet food package mean that a food must be proven to be human grade.
 Claims on a company website, however, are not as closely regulated.

 In order for a company to make a claim on pet food packaging, that claim must be verifiable by the FDA.
 Choose a good dog food brand that makes beneficial or healthful claims on their packaging, and then research which claims are real and which ones are actually just a marketing gimmick.
 Learn to read labels on dog foods accurately.